BriaKatrina/Redirects-Exercise/README.md

 * Finding a more thorough system for redirecting routes (not just the beginnings/ends of the route strings).
 * Cleaner and easier to read/edit code, using new Route objects in a list.
 * Optimizing data processing (such as limiting garbage collection from processed List and data objects)

+The solution being worked on for this (in the data-refactoring branch) will use a Route object containing properties for the route (stored as string Path) and if it redirects to the next route in the list (stored as bool Redirect).
+Check the Issues tab for more info.